Overview

 Learning outcomes

-After completing MAIS 700, you will be able to:
+MAIS 700 is specifically designed so that you will be able to:

-- reflect on your path into and through the MA-IS Program
+- reflect on your path into and through the MA-IS program using the program learning outcomes as part of that reflection

 - reflect on your disciplinary and interdisciplinary interests and priorities

-- conduct research using current and relevant research literature on a specific research question using a multi-disciplinary or interdisciplinary methodology and analysis
+- conduct research using current and relevant research literature on a specific research question using a multidisciplinary or interdisciplinary methodology and analysis and thereby engage with interdisciplinary research

 Evaluation